yarisvt/tyk-docs/tyk-docs/content/tyk-oss/ce-centos.md

 *   `--redisport=6379`: Use port `6379` for Redis.
 *   `--domain=""`: Do not filter domains for the Gateway, see the note on domains below for more about this.

-In this example, we don't want Tyk to listen on a single domain.
+In this example, you don't want Tyk to listen on a single domain.
 It is recommended to leave the Tyk Gateway domain unbounded for flexibility and ease of deployment.

 ### Starting Tyk